Detection loophole attacks on semi-device-independent quantum and classical protocols: Detection loophole attack

 \section{Detection loophole attack}

-In the setup of any semi-device independent protocol two distant parties, say Alice and Bob, are involved.
-In this work we consider protocols in which each party has access to uncorrelated random number generators~\cite{note:protocols}.
+We start by presenting the general structure of the semi-device-independent (quantum and classical) protocols considered in this work.
+The existing quantum protocols for QKD~\cite{PB11} and QRG~\cite{HPZGZ11}, as well as classical RACs, are examples of this structure.
+We consider protocols in which two distant parties, Alice and Bob, have access to uncorrelated random number generators\footnote{Notice that the assumption of uncorrelation is fulfilled by a broad class of protocols.
+Indeed, in any semi-device-independent setup one necessarily has to assume that the devices are shielded -- namely they can not communicate except through message $A$.
+Then to have shared (classical or quantum) randomness one is forced to introduce a trusted third party random generator, or to allow for infinite local memory on each device storing previously distributed randomness.}.
 For each round, we denote by $j$ ($i$) the random variable generated by Alice's (Bob's) generator and with $q_j$ ($p_i$) its probability distribution.
-These probability distributions are independent.
+As said, these probability distributions are independent.
 Random variables $j$ and $i$ represent the strategy that Alice and Bob apply, respectively.
-This scheme is depicted in Figure~\ref{fig:setup}.
+This scheme is depicted in Fig.~\ref{fig:setup}.

-In each run, they get classical inputs $a$ and $b$ respectively.
-Alice sends a message $A$ - which may be classical or quantum - to Bob, who then returns a classical value $B$.
+In each run, Alice and Bob get classical inputs $a$ and $b$ respectively.
+Alice sends a message $A$ -- which may be classical or quantum -- to Bob, who then returns a classical value $B$.
 Finally they collect the statistics of several runs (the asymptotic case is always considered), obtaining the conditional probability distribution $P(B|a,b)$ of outcome $B$ given inputs $a$ and $b$, namely

-It is important to stress that - as Eq.~\eqref{eq:stat} clearly shows - access is granted only to the inputs $a,b$ and the output $B$, while no knowledge of the internal behavior of the black boxes (including the random variables $i,j$) and of the message $A$ is provided.
+It is important to stress that -- as Eq.~\eqref{eq:stat} clearly shows -- access is granted only to the inputs $a,b$ and the output $B$, while no knowledge of the internal behavior of the black boxes (including the random variables $i,j$) and of the message $A$ is provided.
+The goal is to exploit the correlations between the two parties, encapsulated by $P(B|a,b)$ to solve an information task, e.g. to distribute a secure key or generate random numbers.